ai-agents-2030/SPA-Bench/Documentation.md

 ### Prerequisites

 1. Ensure that `conda` is available on your system.
 You can download it from the [conda.io website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 2. Download and install the [Android Debug Bridge (adb)](https://developer.android.com/tools/adb) on your PC.
-This command-line tool allows you to communicate with your Android device from your PC.
+This command-line tool allows your PC to communicate with your Android device.
 After installation, add the adb tool to your system's environment variables.

 ### Setup

 1. **Using a Physical Android Device:**

    - Obtain an Android device.
    - Enable USB debugging by going to `Settings` > `Developer Options` > `USB debugging`.
-If Developer Options is not visible, go to `Settings` > `About phone` and tap on `Build number` seven times to enable it.
+If `Developer Options` is not visible, go to `Settings` > `About phone` and tap on `Build number` seven times to enable it.
-   - Connect your Android device to your PC using a USB cable.
+   - Connect your device to your PC using a USB cable.

 2. **Using an Android Emulator:**

-   - If you do not have access to a physical Android device, download and install [Android Studio](https://developer.android.com/studio).
+   - If a physical Android device is unavailable, download and install [Android Studio](https://developer.android.com/studio).
-   - Use the emulator that comes with Android Studio.
-You can access the emulator via the Device Manager in Android Studio.
+   - Launch the emulator from the Device Manager in Android Studio.
+   - (Optional) You may use our pre-configured emulator snapshot with all required English apps pre-installed. _(Coming soon)_
-   - To install apps on the emulator, download the APK files from the internet and drag them onto the emulator window.
+   - (Optional) To install additional apps, simply download the APK files and drag them onto the emulator window.

 ### Repository Setup